Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 1               | 0            | Adam      | 0.7495        | 0.9700            | 0.9375         |
 | 10     | 0.0001        | 0.001           | 0            | Adam      | 0.7896        | 0.9444            | 0.875          |

 From the table, we can see that scheduler gamma of 1 (no decay) has better average precision and average recall.
-As such we will not be using scheduled learning rate in our model.
+As such we will not be using scheduled learning rate in our model for initial fine tuning.

 ## 5.4 Model parameters

-After fine-tuning to an even greater extend on top of our initial experiments, we have decided to pick the following parameters.
+After further fine-tuning to an even greater extend on top of our initial experimental values, we have decided to pick the following parameters.

 **Layer 0**

-- Number of Epochs: 10
+- Number of Epochs: 5
-- Learning Rate: 0.0001
+- Learning Rate: 0.001
 - Weight Decay: 0
 - Optimizer: AdamW
 - Learning Rate Scheduler: None